 \section{Abstract}

-In order to analyse SAR images of the sea surface, detection of ship wakes is very important since they carry essential information about vessels.
-Due to wakes' linear characteristics, ship wake detection approaches are based on transforms such as Radon and Hough, which express the bright (dark) lines as peak (trough) points in the transform domain.
-In this paper, ship wake detection is addressed as an inverse problem employing the inverse Radon transform.
-The associated cost function includes a sparsity enforcing penalty, the \textit{generalized minimax concave} (GMC) function as prior.
-Despite being a non-convex regularizer, the GMC penalty enforces the cost function to be convex.
-The proposed solution is based on a Bayesian formulation whereby the point estimates are recovered using \textit{maximum a posteriori} (MAP) estimation.
-In order to quantify the performance of the proposed method, various types of SAR images are utilised corresponding to TerraSAR-X, COSMO-SkyMed, Sentinel-1, and ALOS2.
+In order to analyse synthetic aperture radar (SAR) images of the sea surface, ship wake detection is essential for extracting information on the wake generating vessels.
+One possibility is to assume a linear model for wakes, in which case detection approaches are based on transforms such as Radon and Hough.
+These express the bright (dark) lines as peak (trough) points in the transform domain.
+In this paper, ship wake detection is posed as an inverse problem, which the associated cost function including a sparsity enforcing penalty, i.e. the \textit{generalized minimax concave} (GMC) function.
+Despite being a non-convex regularizer, the GMC penalty enforces the overall cost function to be convex.
+The proposed solution is based on a Bayesian formulation, whereby the point estimates are recovered using \textit{maximum a posteriori} (MAP) estimation.
+To quantify the performance of the proposed method, various types of SAR images are used, corresponding to TerraSAR-X, COSMO-SkyMed, Sentinel-1, and ALOS2.
 The performance of various priors in solving the proposed inverse problem is first studied by investigating the GMC along with the $L_1$, $L_p$, nuclear and total variation (TV) norms.
-We show that the GMC prior achieves the best results and we subsequently study the merits of the corresponding method in comparison to two state-of-the-art approaches for ship wake detection.
-Our results show that our proposed technique offers the best performance by achieving 80\% success rate.
+We show that the GMC achieves the best results and we subsequently study the merits of the corresponding method in comparison to two state-of-the-art approaches for ship wake detection.
+The results show that our proposed technique offers the best performance by achieving 80\% success rate.